 Answer.
 Yes, we can order a home to have up to 120 lbs. per sq. foot snow load.
 Our homes come standard with a 30 lbs. roof load unless ordered differently.

 Answer.
 Set-up includes rolling the home onto the foundation, lagging it together, completing the drywall inside the home and laying the carpet.
 Delivery is the charge to transport the home from the factory to the location.
-Many of these things are included in the base price of the home within 100 miles of our office in Springville.
+Delivery is included in the base price of the home within 100 miles of our office in Springville.
 If the location is farther than 100 miles south of us, then there will be some extra delivery costs.

 Answer.
 Most lenders require that licensed contractors do the work as needed to complete your home.
 If you are paying cash or have a flexible lender you may do some or all of your home completion and receive a discounted rate.